GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 ### Owner / Client goals
 * To ensure the user can easily and intuitively use and navigate the website.
-* To create a website that encourages first time learning, keeping consistant navigation, coloring and imagery site wide.
+* To create a website that encourages first time learning, keeping consistent navigation, colouring and imagery site wide.
-* To create a website that promotes feelings of positivity and trust in the user, using coloring, imagery and light hearted and informal text.
+* To create a website that promotes feelings of positivity and trust in the user, using colouring, imagery and light hearted and informal text.
 * To allow users to browse a catalogue of dogs available for adoption at the shelter.
 * To ensure the processes & steps involved in dog adoption are conveyed clearly to the user.
 * To make it easy and straightforward for the user to apply to adopt a dog.
 * To create a website which is viewable on a large array of devices.
-* To instill a sense of family values in the website to bolster a high level of trust and comfort in the user.
+* To instil a sense of family values in the website to bolster a high level of trust and comfort in the user.
 * To make it easy for the user to find and contact the shelter.
 * To create a high level of user feedback on the website, ensuring the user knows where they can and when the have interacted with the website.
 * To create a website with a high level of accessibility so that all users regardless of capacity can access and use our services.
 * To create brand awareness via the website and social networks to drive business to the shelter.
 * To use our increased awareness to generate add revenue.
 * To eventually partner with companies that sell products targeted at dogs.
 Initially targeting companies like "Big Gain" dog food, "Chuckit" dog toys, "Halti" dog harnesses, "Hunter" dog beds, "Kong" dog toys and "Soopa" dog treats.

 ### First time visitor goals
 * I want to view dogs that are available for adoption.